wp-plugins/simple-history/readme.txt

 == Screenshots ==

 1. Simple History showing som recent changes to my posts, users and attachments.
+Also showing several failed login attempts to one of my users.

 2. Simple History settings.
 Choose to show the plugin on your dashboard, or as a separately page.
 Or both.
 Or none, since you can choose to only use the secret RSS feed to keep track of the changes on you web site/WordPress installation.

 3. The RSS feed with changes, as shown in Firefox.

-4. Widgets can be tracked too!

 == Changelog ==

+= 1.3 =
+- Added: history events can store text description with a more detailed explanation of the history item
+- Added: now logs failed login attempts for existing username.
+Uses the new text description to store more info, for example user agent and remote ip address (REMOTE_ADDR)
+- Fixed: box did not change height when clicking on occasions
+- Fixed: use on() instead of live() in JavaScript

-= 1.x =
+= 1.2 =
 - Fixed: Plugin name is included when plugins is activated or deactivated.
 Previosuly only folder name and name of php file was included.
+- Added: Attachment thumbnails are now visible if history item is an attachment.
+Also includes some metadata.
 - Changed: Filters now use dropdowns for type and user.
 When a site had lots of users and lots of post types, the filter section could be way to big.
 - Added keyboard navigation.
 Use right and left arrow when you are on Simple History's own page to navigation between next and previous history page.
 - Added loading indicator, so you know it's grabbing your history, even if it's taking a while
+- Misc JS and CSS fixes
+- Arabic translation updated
+- POT-file updated

 = 1.1 =
 - Added the Simple History Extender-module/plugin.
 With this great addon to Simple History it is very easy for other developers to add their own actions to simple history, including a settings panel to check actions on/off.
 All work on this module was made by Laurens Offereins (lmoffereins@gmail.com).
 Super thanks!